Shopify/polaris/src/components/Link/README.md

 ### Unstyled links

-If the existing styled links won't work for your project, then use an `UnstyledLink` to create a custom link style.
+If the existing styled links aren't suitable for your project, then use an `UnstyledLink` to create a custom link style.

-Unstyled links should:

-- best practices for unstyled links

 ---